 Pumpkin pie is a personal favorite and even better when topped with a dollop of fresh whipped cream!
 I sometimes add a splash of bourbon and a little cinnamon to my whipped cream for some extra flavor.

-This is a delicious and simple recipe to try.
+This is a delicious and simple homemade pie recipe from All Recipes.